 Extensive regional and industry consultations facilitated by the Victorian Skills Commissioner found that a significant number of Government-funded courses in 2016, did not meet industry or community needs.

-To address this issue, the new funded course list was introduced from 1 January 2017.
+To address this issue, the new funded course list was introduced.
 The new funded course list:

 - better aligns with industry needs and workforce demands